ciretorres/2HAWC/README.md

 | :-------------: |:-------------:| :-----:|
 | <img src="./captures/IMG_4387.jpg" width="285"> | <img src="./captures/IMG_4388.jpg" width="285"> | <img src="./captures/IMG_4390.jpg" width="285"> |

 In a modern vision way, it looks likes that the fundamental particles, like quarks, electrons, neutrinos, muons, taus where ionized during the cooling and the acecelerate expanse of the universe since the Big bang.
-Once this particles became with a more complex structure, because of the gravity, the temperature and many other stuff, the firsts stars and galaxies started to bright.
+Once this particles became with a more complex structure, because of the gravity, the temperature and many other stuff, the first stars and galaxies started to bright.

 <img src="./captures/IMG_4391.jpg" width="900">

 After that, inside a laboratory they explained us how does it work, in general, the electronic system of the HAWC's Observatory.
-The most interest part, from my point of view, is when the Cherenkov's effect lights the photocathode in the tubes to photomultiply it into many electrons and send a signal to the engineering mechanisim where a front-end board recieve this pulse and translate it into bitcode, and then process it, with another machines-levels, to get the data in natural language.
+The most interest part, from my point of view, is when the Cherenkov's effect lights the photocathode in the tubes to photomultiply it into many electrons and send a signal to the engineering mechanisim where a front-end board recieve this pulse and translate it into bitcode, and then process it, with another machines-levels, to get the data in a natural language.

 |||||
 |:---:|:---:|:---:|:---:|